kneron/document_center/docs/python_app/app_flow_manual.md

 <p>Example app folder structure</p>
 </div>

-* app: where you must place your application and test images
+* app: where you must place your application
 	* application: should hold input jsons, model files, and preprocess/postprocess files
 		* flow.py: filled out by the user to create testing flows for their application
-		* mappings.py: filled out by the user to set the flow control for postprocess/preprocess functions and tests to run

 ## Configuring Input